 Open fires, RV camping, and sleeping in vehicles are prohibited.

-Other fascinating state parks to visit are Fort Stevens State Park, where you can experience some of the most exciting things to do in Oregon and Silver Falls State Park.
+Other fascinating state parks to visit are Fort Stevens State Park, where you can experience some of the most exciting things and Silver Falls State Park.

 2. Crater Lake National Park